Edwards-R/redlist_docs/irecord_data_analysis/iRecord_analysis/data_breakdown.md

-# iRecord data breakdown
+# Data Breakdown
+A documentation of examination into the iRecord data.

-## Data processing
+## Importing
-The following sections revolve around the intake of iRecord data to BWARS-standard format.
-There is no reference at all made to any verification status or verifier at this point.
+This section examines the number of records, the number of records which failed to pass the Checker, as well as their reason for failure.

 ### Pre-Checker
 How many records were pushed to the Checker